Fermented Dilly Beans

-Dilly beans made in vinegar are awesome, but these lacto fermented dilly beans are even tastier, plus the fermented probiotics are great for your gut health!
+There are so many ways to preserve the summer harvest, and fermented green beans is one of the easiest.
+Dilly beans made in vinegar are awesome, but these fermented dilly beans are even tastier, plus the probiotics are great for your gut health!

 Make up a brine of 1 Tbsp.
 Kosher or picking salt (not iodized) to 2 cups water.